 STRIPE_CURRENCY=USD

-Whenever we add new constants in the environment file, we should run the below command to clear the configuration cache.
+Whenever you add new constants in the environment file, you should clear the configuration cache.

 php artisan config:cache